P.L. Light Systems Expert Articles: The Ultimate Guide to Indoor Strawberry Cultivation

 Greenhouse Strawberry Production Recommendations

-Consumers are demanding more local, year-round greenhouse grown berriesand growers have been quick to answer with increasing strawberry production in controlled environments.
-Strawberries can be complex to grow, but there are species that are well suited to indoor growing environments.
-Since greenhouse strawberries are grown in off-season, low light months (September-April), supplemental lighting is an important way to achieve consistent light levels for maximum production.
-Greenhouses can also offer a better growing environment in terms of controlling light, temperature, CO2 and other environmental parameters.
+Consumers are demanding more local year-round greenhouse-grown berriesand growers have been quick to answer with increasing strawberry production in controlled environments.
+Strawberries can be complex to grow but some species are well suited to indoor growing environments.
+Since greenhouse strawberries are grown in the off-season and low-light months (September-April), supplemental lighting can help achieve consistent light levels for maximum production.
+Greenhouses can also offer a better-growing environment by controlling light, temperature, CO2, and other environmental parameters.

-In this article, we cover the basics behind greenhouse strawberry production and how supplemental lighting will be important for achieving optimal DLI (daily light integral) levels when natural light is low, as well as its importance for flower induction.
-Our research comes from firsthand experience having worked with some the largest greenhouse strawberry producers in North America, as well as leading-edge research in controlled environment strawberry production.
+In this article, we cover the basics behind greenhouse strawberry production and how supplemental lighting can help achieve optimal DLI (daily light integral) levels and improve flower induction.
+Our research comes from firsthand experience, having worked with some of the largest greenhouse strawberry producers in North America, and leading-edge research in controlled environment strawberry production.

 Indoor strawberry production using HPS luminaires in upstate New York.